Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 simulate({method=>"nf", t_end=>100, n_steps=>1000})
 ~~~

 **Exercise:**Run the simulation.
-What happens to the concentration of shorter polymers?
-What about the longer polymers?
-You may like to play around with the lengths of the polymers that we are interested in.
+How do the concentrations of polymers vary according to the lengths of the polymers?
 {: .notice--success}

-**Exercise:** What happens if we also tweak the reaction rates so that binding is a little more likely than dissociation?
-What if dissociation is more likely?
-Does this reflect what you would guess?
+**Exercise:** What happens to polymer concentrations as we change the polymer binding and dissociation rates?
+Does your observation reflect what you might expect?
 {: .notice--success}

 [^Saragosti2011]: Saragosti J, Calvez V, Bournaveas, N, Perthame B, Buguin A, Silberzan P. 2011.
 Directional persistence of chemotactic bacteria in a traveling concentration wave.
 PNAS.
 [Available online](https://www.pnas.org/content/pnas/108/39/16235.full.pdf)